songster-sa/aws-sw-arch-associate-notes/readme.md

 - top level domain server -> name server -> start of authority server -> DNS record -> IP
 - default TTL is 48hr with most ISP
 - cant have CNAME for naked domain names (without www)
+- alias - cost effective - works on top of DNS record - prefer always - but cannot remap domains - any-to-aws
+- CNAME -  one (non-root)domain to another (any)domain
-- MX record
+- MX record - for mail server
+- NS record - name server for hosted zone
-- PTR record - like WhoIs - lookup IP to find domain name
+- PTR record - pointer - like WhoIs - lookup IP to find domain name
+- A record - domain to IP
 - u can buy domains directly with amazon - it gives multiple top level domains to you - in case one goes down
 - u can set health checks - if fails then route is taken out until it passes
 - Geo-proximity routing - traffic flow only - create traffic policies